colshacol/jits/README.md

 # jits 🎻

-A cli tool to create rawGit hosted Gists from your terminal.
+A cli tool to create RawGit hosted Gists from your terminal.

 ## Motivation